 - Requests to dispose of conservation land will be submitted to the PRCA Director by the City's Land Rights Coordinator.
 Conservation land may not be disposed of unless a determination is first made that the land is of no ecological or recreational value.
 The PRCA Director will inform NRM staff of the property requested for disposition.
 NRM staff will complete a site evaluation in accordance with this policy. - 2) A site evaluation will be completed by NRM staff using the Conservation Land Ranking Criteria (Exhibit A).
 These criteria consider the property's ecological and recreational significance as well as expectations of future preservation and the effect disposing of a property will have on other public property.
-In addition, all applicable laws and regulations pertaining to conservation land will be adhered to through this process. - 3) NRM staff will submit their recommendation as to whether or not the land is needed for conservation or recreation purposes to the PRCA Director.
-The PRCA Director will submit the site evaluation, with his comments, if any, to the Nature Centers Commission (NCC), via the NCC liaison, for review and recommendation to the City Commission.
-The NCC will review the request at their next available regularly scheduled public meeting to determine if the request is appropriate for the property under consideration. - 4) The final recommendation will be submitted to the City Commission by the NCC.
+In addition, all applicable laws and regulations pertaining to conservation land will be adhered to through this process.
+If needed, an economic development impact analysis will be coordinated with the Planning Department. - 3) NRM staff will submit their recommendation as to whether or not the land is needed for conservation or recreation purposes to the PRCA Director.
+The

+PRCA Director will submit the site evaluation, with his comments, if any, to the Nature Centers Commission (NCC), via the NCC liaison, for review and recommendation to the City Commission.
+The NCC will review the request at their next available regularly scheduled public meeting to determine if the request is appropriate for the property under consideration.

+- 4) The final recommendation will be submitted to the City Commission by the NCC.
 If the City Commission approves of the disposal, the City's Real Estate Guidelines will be followed to dispose of the property. - 5) If the property is recommended for disposition and it was previously acquired with conservation funds, the sales proceeds received by the City at closing on the sale shall be deposited in the acquisition fund from which the land was purchased.
 If the previous acquisition fund is no longer active, sales proceeds received will be deposited into the City's Greenspace Acquisition fund. - 6) If the proposed request involves an exchange of lands instead of a sale, the following additional items will be completed: - a.
 NRM staff will evaluate both the land to exchange and the conservation land using the Conservation Land Ranking Criteria. - b.
-In order to recommend the exchange, the land to exchange must be of significantly greater conservation value and significantly greater acreage and equal or greater appraised value than the conservation land. - c.
+If the land to exchange has low value, it will be referred forte Economic Development for review and comment, which will be included with the ranking criteria summary. - c.
+In order to recommend the exchange, the land to exchange must be of significantly greater conservation value and significantly greater acreage and equal or greater appraised value than the conservation land. - d.
 The requestor will be required to pay all costs of the exchange, including but not limited to surveys, appraisals, title work, environmental assessment, and a land management endowment for continued land management needs of the exchanged land, which will be decided upon at the time of sale and included within the deed restrictions.